majed-baserinia/agriBank/packages/baran-typed-querykit/README.md

 	});
 ```

-client side validations and server side validations reside in the `validationError` property (with the type of `requestSchema`).
+client side validations and server side validations reside in the `validationError` property (typed as `requestSchema`).